jsakchaikul/docker-compose/README.md

 ====================================
 Solution to Deploy
 ====================================
+-The First use super user
+$sudo -i

--First Go to /home/[user] with commandline
+-Then Go to /home/[user] with commandline

 Open your terminal or command prompt.